derdanu/azure-linux-training/README.md

  Type | Description
 ------------ | -------------
- 3 x 128GB Harddrives | Raid devices or use with LVM
- 1 x 14GG Harddrive | Swap device |
+ 3 x 128 GB Harddrives | Raid devices or use with LVM 1 x 14 GB Harddrive | Swap device |
  /opt/azure-linux-training-master | This repository with training files